Introduction To The Visual History Pages

-There are 10 main Visual History pages which present a history of muraling in the north of/Northern Ireland from 1900 to 2009.
-(An eleventh, covering 2010 onward, is in preparation.)
+There are 11 main Visual History pages.
+These present a history of murals from the Protestant/loyalist/unionist (PUL) and Catholic/nationalist/republican (CNR) communities in the north of/Northern Ireland from 1900 to the present.

-In addition, there are a number of pages on specific locations (such as Free Derry Corner), themes (such as International Solidarity, Eddie The Head), and painters (such as Bobby Jackson).
+In addition to the main pages, we provide a general introduction to muraling (What Is A Mural?) and a Glossary of the terms used on the site, a Map, and also a number of pages on specific locations (such as Free Derry Corner), themes (such as International Solidarity), icons (such as Bobby Sands or Eddie The Head), and painters (such as Bobby Jackson).
 These are included in the list below alongside the Visual History page where they are first mentioned.

-The “Oldest” Murals – An overview of the “oldest” murals in a variety of senses including first painted (on both sides) and longest-lasting (with and without repainting).
+The “Oldest” Murals – An overview of the “oldest” murals in a variety of senses including first painted (by each sect) and longest-lasting (with and without repainting).

 The Alan Skillen Murals (Percy Place, 1984)